pythonhacker/varuh/README.md

 	AUTHORS
-		Copyright (C) 2021 Anand B Pillai <anandpillai@alumni.iitm.ac.in>
+		Copyright (C) 2021 Anand B Pillai <abpillai@gmail.com>

-The command line flags are grouped into `Edit/Create`, `Find/List` and `Help` actions.
+The command line flags are grouped into `Edit/Create`, `Find/List`, `Misc` and `Help` actions.
 The first group of actions allows you to work with password databases and perform create/edit as well as encrypt/decrypt actions.
 The second set of actions allows you to work with an active decrypted database and view/search/list entries.

 Encryption and Security
 =======================